 The scheduler is not responsible for ensuring that a release, such as an event handler will complete within the quantum.
-Releases that take longer than with quantum will be rescheduled when another task is ready at the same priority.
+A releases which would run longer than its quantum will be rescheduled at the end of that quantum and before completion when another task with the same priority is ready to run.
 When this is not the desired behavior, the FirstInFirstOutScheduler should be used instead.

 Open issue: If present, can the round-robin scheduler manage any schedulable?
 What about asynchronous event handlers used for interrupts?
 How do we draw this line?
 End of open issue